 “Mogshade Pond is a calm and tranquil place, perfect for escaping city life for a few hours.
 If you can wake up early enough, this is the spot to watch an incredible sunrise.
 You may even be joined by some ponies as they come to drink from the pond.”

 Why not extend your visit to the New Forest and stay the night?
-Our Forest Retreat Spa Break will refresh your mind, body and soul right in the heart of the forest.
+If the view from your window has been less then inspiring of late, refresh your mind, body and soul right in the heart of the forest.

 © 2020 Careys Manor Hotel & SenSpa